MD-Mac/venats_embrace/README.md

-# v-wp-tw-starter
+# Venat's Embrace
+## A FFXIV FC Website

-> A starter project for future VueJS, Webpack, SCSS and tailwindcss projects
+> A FFXIV Free company website using VueJS, Webpack, SCSS and tailwindcss.

 ## Build Setup